CloudLabs-MOC/CloudLabs-SEED/Cryptography/Secret-Key Encryption/Secret-Key-Encryption.md

 In this task, you are given a plain text and a cipher text, and your job is to find the key that is used for the encryption.
 You do know the following facts:

-- Theaes-128-cbccipher is used for the encryption.
+- The aes-128-cbc cipher is used for the encryption.
 - The key used to encrypt this plaintext is an English word shorter than 16 characters; the word can be found from a typical English dictionary.
 Since the word has less than 16 characters (i.e. 128 bits), pound signs (#: hexadecimal value is0x23) are appended to the end of the word to form a key of 128 bits.

 Your goal is to write a program to find out the encryption key.
 You can download a English word list from the Internet.
-We have also included one in theLabsetup.zipfile.
+We have also included one in the Labsetup.zip file.
 The plaintext, ciphertext, and IV are listed in the following:
 ```
 Plaintext (total 21 characters): This is a top secret.